Configuring garak

 Garak’s functions are through its plugins.
 Most parts of garak are plugins,

-that do the actual examination of the target,
+like the probes and detectors that do the actual examination of the target,

-that interface with models, and even the harnesses
+the generators that interface with models, and even the harnesses

 that manage run orchestration.
 Each plugin is a class that has both descriptive